 Firestein points out that this digital secondary market is now where many buyers go first, precisely because quota limits and opaque allocations in boutiques push demand into resale channels.

 As more inventory and price history accumulates online, it becomes easier to see that certain references like classic sizes, neutral colors, and pristine condition command consistent premiums, reinforcing their reputation as quasi-financial assets with predictable value trajectories.
+The dynamic mirrors what’s happening with collectors turning to alternative art categories as more transparent pricing data reshapes secondary markets.

 What They Don’t Tell You About Investing in Handbags

-While some bags have doubled in value in five years, it’s “more common” for price doubling to take around a decade based on pristine pieces held long-term.
+While some bags have doubled in value in five years, it’s more common for price doubling to take around a decade based on pristine pieces held long-term.
 In other words, these are long-horizon assets that require patience and proper care, not short-term trades you can flip for quick profits the way some collectors imagine.

 The recent surge in handbag prices is partly structural, driven by scarcity and brand power, but it’s also partly cyclical and trend-driven in ways that create real timing risk.